avanoldenbarneveld/avanoldenbarneveld/README.md

 Outside of code, I enjoy weightlifting, sim racing, and brewing coffee, all endlessly deep hobbies that become more rewarding the more time you invest in them.

-I have a website where I try to make sense of what I see and feel by writing out how I think.
+I have a website where I try to make sense of what I see and feel by writing out what I think.
 You can visit it [here](https://albertovan.com).

 If you have questions or just curious don't doubt to contact me.
 Seriously.
 I'm always happy to help and to chat.